fredenrg/cryptonote-nodejs-pool/README.md

 /* Wallet daemon connection details */
 "wallet": {
     "host": "127.0.0.1",
-    "port": 44017 /* for eg: specify any bind port you like*/ },
+    "port": 8070 /* for eg: specify any bind port you like - should math the --rpc-bind-port of your service startup command (default:8070)*/
+},

 /* Redis connection info (default port is 6379) */